nu-dialogue/D4AC/README.md

 You can choose from `xaiml_sunaba`, `dialbb`, `dummy_dialog`, or `test_dialog` as the dialog server type.

-- xaiml_sunaba uses NTT Docomo's [xAIML-SUNABA](https://docs.sunaba.docomo.ne.jp/) as a dialog server.
+- `xaiml_sunaba` uses NTT Docomo's [xAIML-SUNABA](https://docs.sunaba.docomo.ne.jp/) as a dialog server.

-- dialbb uses [DialBB]() of C4A Laboratory as a dialog server.
-It will be described in the future.
+- `dialbb` uses [DialBB]() of C4A Research Institute as a dialog server.
-- dummy_dialog uses a dialog management section that returns a large portion of the dialog.
+- `dummy_dialog` uses a dialog manager that returns a large portion of the dialog.
 This is for checking the operation.
 - test_dialog is for developer testing and is not normally used.

 ### Configure each type of server

 - xAIML SUNABA
-  - After running the xAIML SUNABA application, set the botID and initTopicID in the Dialog server tab of the D4AC configuration screen.
+  - After running the xAIML SUNABA application, set the `botID` and `initTopicID` in the `Dialog server` tab of the D4AC configuration screen.
     Please refer to [xAIML-SUNABA documentation](https://docs.sunaba.docomo.ne.jp/documentation/) for more information on these.
 - DialBB
   - Run the DialBB web application on port number `8081`.
 (Note that this is different from the DialBB default port number.)

-### Transmission of user state estimation result acquisition result
+### Sending user state estimation results

 There are four types of user states

 | Type | Value
 | ---------- | ------------------------------------------------------------ |
 | engagement | "high", "middle", or "low" | "high", "middle", or "low" | "low
-| "anger", "disgust", "fear", "happiness", "neutral", "sadness", or "surprise".
+| emotion    | "anger", "disgust", "fear", "happiness", "neutral", "sadness", or "surprise".
 | age        | "child", "teenager", "young", "middle", "senior", or "unknown" |
 | gender | "male" or "female" |